 Used in conjunction with the Voltage control to set, and give an accurate indication of output test voltage.
+After a d.c. test the voltmeter will indicate capacitive discharge voltage at the terminals.

 7. High Voltage indicator

 When the instrument is generating high voltage the indicator is illuminated.
 The voltage on the terminals will be indicated on the voltmeter at all times.